rails/rails/guides/source/action_view_helpers.md

 ### DateHelper

-The Date Helper primarily creates select/option tags for different kinds of dates and times or date and time elements.
+The Date Helper allows you to manipulate date and/or time elements into contextual human readable forms.
+It can also be used to create select/option tags for different kinds of dates and/or times elements as described in the [Action View Form Helpers Guide](form_helpers.html#using-date-and-time-form-helpers).

 #### distance_of_time_in_words